Rate of change (def): The speed at which a variable changes during a specified period of time.

 Here’s how it generally works: Look for a change in trend on the chart, calculate the rate of change to help determine momentum, and estimate its trajectory.

-It is certainly a welcome change.
-Markets may have already priced in more profit downside, so the worst may indeed be over.
-Further, if company earnings start to expand, it will have a ripple effect and eventually show up in higher GDP.
-So basically, this inflection point could be a game changer.
+Further, if company earnings start to expand, it would have a ripple effect and eventually show up in higher GDP.
+So basically, that inflection point could be a game changer.

 While there are many different ways to analyze data, the rate of change offers us excellent insights as to when a trend change is about to happen.
 Pay attention to it, and confirm what you see against other indicators.